opentracing-contrib/java-globaltracer/README.md

     created from it are automatically registered as _active span_ and deregistered when they finish.

-## GlobalSpanManager
+## ActiveSpanManager
 This utility class provides the following functionality.
- 1. The `GlobalSpanManager.activate()` static method that is automatically called from the `GlobalTracer` instance.
+ 1. The `ActiveSpanManager.activate()` static method that is automatically called from the `GlobalTracer` instance.
  2. The `Closable` result from this `activate()` method will deactviate the given `Span` if needed.
 However, the `Spans` returned by the `GlobalTracer` will also make sure they get deactivated whenever they're finished or closed.
- 3. A method `GlobalSpanManager.activeSpan()` that will return the _active span_
+ 3. A method `ActiveSpanManager.activeSpan()` that will return the _active span_
     from anywhere in the code.
 This may be useful for libraries that wish to add tags or log information in the active span.
  4. It contains a default implementation that uses `ThreadLocal` storage to manage the globally _active span_, activating and deactivating it at the appropriate moments (starting / closing spans etc).
- 5. `Tracer` implementations or applications that require more customized span management can provide their own subclass of `GlobalSpanManager` and either register it programmatically through the `GlobalSpanManager.registerInstance()` method or automatically by the Java SPI ServiceLoader via a `META-INF/services/io.opentracing.global.GlobalSpanManager` service definition.
+ 5. `Tracer` implementations or applications that require more customized span management can provide their own subclass of `ActiveSpanManager` and either register it programmatically through the `ActiveSpanManager.registerInstance()` method or automatically by the Java SPI ServiceLoader via a `META-INF/services/io.opentracing.global.ActiveSpanManager` service definition.

 ## How to use this library
 This section tries to give some basic examples on how to use the Global tracer and